huggingface/llm_training_handbook/throughput/README.md

-## Checkpoint activations
+## Gradient checkpointing

+This is only relevant for training.

-Enabling checkpoint activations allows one to trade speed for memory.
+Enabling gradient checkpointing allows one to trade speed for GPU memory.
 When this feature is activated instead of remembering the outputs of, say, transformer blocks until the backward pass is done, these outputs are dropped.
 This frees up huge amounts of GPU memory.
 But, of course, a backward pass is not possible without having the outputs of forward pass, and thus they have to be recalculated.

 This, of course, can vary from model to model, but typically one pays with about 20-25% decrease in throughput, but since a huge amount of gpu memory is liberated, one can now increase the batch size per gpu and thus overall improve the effective throughput of the system.
+In some cases this allows you to double or quadruple the batch size if you were already able to do a small batch size w/o OOM.

+Activation checkpointing and gradient checkpointing are 2 terms for the same methodology.

+For example, in HF Transformers models you do `model.gradient_checkpointing_enable()` to activate it in your trainer or if you HF Trainer then you'd activate it with `--gradient_checkpointing 1`.